 Note that the three-year window isn’t set in concrete.
 To find out for sure whether you are entitled to accident compensation, call one of Millner and Knight’s today.

-After we determine the extent of your injuries over the phone, we can organise for an independent medical report to ensure that no stone is left unturned in regards to your claim.
+After we determine the extent of your injuries over the phone, our WorkSafe solicitors can organise for an independent medical report to ensure that no stone is left unturned in regards to your claim.

 Am I able to make a claim?